-EDU 464, 474, 484, 494: Supervised Teaching \ 12

-Prerequisite: Admission to Supervised Teaching.
-Observation and practice of lesson planning, classroom teaching, classroom management, and assessment of learning under the guidance of a supervising teacher and a university supervisor.
+EDU 464, 474, 484, 494: Supervised Teaching 12 Prerequisite: Admission to Supervised Teaching.
+Observation and practice of lesson planning, classroom teaching, classroom management, and assessment of learning under the guidance of a supervising teacher and a learning under the guidance of a supervising teacher and a university supervisor.
 Other appropriate placements for IECE majors will be designed.
 The nine Kentucky New Teacher Standards are emphasized.

-EDU 464: Supervised Teaching, IECE (Ages 0-5) \ 12
+EDU 464: Supervised Teaching, IECE (Ages 0-5) 12

-EDU 474: Supervised Teaching in Elementary Education (P-5) \ 12
+EDU 474: Supervised Teaching in Elementary Education (P-5) 12

-EDU 484: Supervised Teaching in Elementary and Secondary Education (P-12) \ 12
+EDU 484: Supervised Teaching in Elementary and Secondary Education (P-12) 12

-EDU 494: Supervised Teaching in Secondary Education (8-12)\ 12
+EDU 494: Supervised Teaching in Secondary Education (8-12) 12